 I did my first collaboration with the amazing Julie Boye.
 After getting a few hundred followers from it, I made a goal to have 1,000 followers by the end of the summer.
 (I reached my goal on July 13, 2020).

 Was interviewed on The Lisa Show about staging your home to sell.

 Travelled to California to do a big move and then Florida to style Krista McCracken’s home.

-Did an organizing project for Dani Krum and Instagram following grew to 2,648 followers by August 23.
+Did an organizing project for Dani Krum and my Instagram following grew to 2,648 followers by August 23.

 Travelled to Ohio to do projects for 3 different clients.